getodk/docs/odk1-src/form-question-types.rst

 appearance
   :tc:`placement-map`

-The default :ref:`geopoint-widget` does not allow the user to select a location.
+The default :ref:`geopoint-widget` does not allow the user to place the point anywhere other than the device's current geolocation.

-A geopoint with the appearance attribute :tc:`placement-map` allows the user to select a geopoint from a map.
-The user can either long press to select any location or, if the current location is known, tap on the "add marker" button at the top right of the screen.
-The selected location is represented by a small circle with a red outline (see arrow in screenshot).
+A geopoint with the appearance attribute :tc:`placement-map` allows the user to select any point from a map.
+The user can either long press to place the point anywhere, or, if the device knows its geolocation, tap on the "add point" button at the top right of the screen.
+The selected point is represented by a small circle with a red outline (see arrow in screenshot).

-The save button saves the current location and returns to the question screen.
-If the location was selected by long pressing, the accuracy and altitude will both be 0.
-If the user's current location was selected, the accuracy will be greater than 0.
+The save button saves the selected point and returns to the question screen.
+If the point was selected by long pressing, the accuracy radius and altitude will both be 0.
+If the device's geolocation was selected, the accuracy radius will be greater than 0.

-When the map view is opened again with an existing position, the map is centered on the selected location.
-To change the selection, first tap the Trash icon and then select a new location.
+When the map view is opened again with an existing point, the map is centered on the selected point.
+To change the selection, first tap the "trash" icon and then select a new point.

 .. image:: /img/form-widgets/geopoint-placement-map.*
   :alt: A map opens on an Android phone.
 Above the map is the message: "Long press to place mark or tap add marker button."
-Along the right side of the map are buttons: Add marker, Delete marker, Zoom to point, Layers, Trash, Save.
+Along the right side of the map are buttons: Add point, Delete point, Zoom to geolocation, Layers, Trash, Save.
 A small circle with red outline identifies the selected location.
-An arrow points to that marker.
+An arrow points to that point.

 .. rubric:: XLSForm